Warday: The war

 The former undersecretary of defense tells Strieber that the United States was deploying Spiderweb, an advanced anti-ballistic missile system which could use an orbiting particle beam to destroy both land and submarine launched missiles.
 To prevent its deployment, the Soviets destroyed the Space Shuttle Enterprise with a hunter-killer satellite.
-The Soviets then detonated a set of six large nuclear warheads in space above the United States, causing a massive electromagnetic pulse that crippled electronics across the country.
+The Soviets then detonated a set of six large nuclear warheads in space above the United States and Canada, causing a massive electromagnetic pulse that crippled electronics across the country.
 The Soviets then launched a limited first strike using satellites to deploy their warheads.
 In response, the U.S. president, aboard Boeing E-4 NEACP, authorized a counterattack, destroying Moscow, Leningrad, Sevastopol, and the capitals of the Soviet Republics.
 Shortly afterwards, the NEACP, crippled by the electromagnetic pulse, crash-landed in North Carolina, killing the president but leaving other survivors including the Undersecretary.

 The "limited attack" by the Soviets destroyed Washington, D.C., San Antonio, and most of Long Island, and ICBM missile fields and major air bases in North Dakota, South Dakota, Montana, and Wyoming, killing about seven million people.
 The subsequent firestorms and fallout destroyed most of Brooklyn, Queens, Baltimore, and most of southwest Texas.
 The Soviet Navy also launched nuclear attacks that destroyed about 90 percent of the United States Navy, suffering heavy losses in return.
 The duration of the war was 36 minutes.

 Post-war United States

 Manhattan and the remaining undamaged boroughs are evacuated, cordoned off, and eventually fall into ruin, without water, electrical, or transit systems.
 Water in New Jersey is contaminated by runoff from damaged petrochemical industries.
 Philadelphia and Houston are evacuated because of heavy fallout from the D.C. and San Antonio bombings.
 Radioactive dusting of the Midwest and Central Plains causes a famine that kills millions.
 Less than a year after the war, a new strain of influenza known as the Cincinnati Flu quickly reached epidemic levels, killing 21 million throughout the United States and millions more worldwide.
 The remaining U.S. citizens remain in danger from radiation poisoning and from a new incurable disease of unknown origin, Non-Specific Sclerosing Disease.
+There is also report of post-war infants and toddlers showing signs of 'HIS': Hyper-Intelligent Syndrome.

 Soon there is no longer a single United States; California and Texas form de facto independent nations, with autonomous military forces and currencies.
 The now-nearly-powerless federal government is re-established in Los Angeles.